ChaddFrasier/PIPS/README.md

 In the future this project will be linked to the POW site at the USGS to bring the fast editing to a whole new scope of users and data.

+## Installing
+If you wish to only use the application and you have no intention to contribute to the GitHub then you can install and run this code using Docker CE on any operating system.

+1. Follow the Docker installation guide for your OS [here](https://docs.docker.com/docker-for-windows/install/).

+2. Once Docker is installed run this command in your console: `docker pull chaddfrasier/pips-usgs`

+3. And lastly start the container by running the image: `docker run --name pips -p 8080:8080 chaddfrasier/pips-usgs`

 ## Developing